asna-amjad/RNAseq_Myometrium_Strains_Project/README.md

-RNA-seq Analysis of 5 Strains of mouse myometrium.
+**This repository is for RNA-seq analysis of 5 strains of mouse myometrium datasets.**

-.
-Pipeline:
-This RNA-seq workflow consists of these stages:
+The RNA-seq workflow consists of these stages:

   .
 QC Filtering
   .
 Processing